 The following restrictions apply to stretched clusters:

-The MGW is an NSX Edge Security gateway that provides north-south network connectivity for the vCenter Server and NSX Manager running in the SDDC.
+- The MGW is an NSX Edge Security gateway that provides north-south network connectivity for the vCenter Server and other management appliances running in the SDDC.
 The Internet-facing IP address (Public IP #1) is automatically assigned from the pool of AWS public IP addresses when the SDDC is created.
-The management logical network internal to your SDDC is assigned the CIDR block 10.0.0.0/16 by default.
-When you create your SDDC, you can assign a different address block to prevent address conflicts with other environments that you connect to your SDDC.
+Pick an address range (CIDR block) for the management subnet that can support the number of ESXi hosts in your SDDC.
+If you don't specify a range when you create the SDDC, the system uses a default of 10.2.0.0/16.

-The CGW provides north-south network connectivity for virtual machines running in the SDDC.
-VMware Cloud on AWS creates a default logical network to provide networking for these VMs.
-You can create additional logical networks using the vSphere Client.
+- The CGW provides north-south network connectivity for virtual machines running in the SDDC.
+In a single-node SDDC, VMware Cloud on AWS creates a default logical network segment (CIDR block 192.168.1.0/24) to provide networking for these VMs.
+You can create additional logical networks on the Networking & Security tab.

 Before you can connect your on-premises network to your SDDC so you can migrate and run workload VMs in VMware Cloud on AWS, you'll need to configure, VPNs, firewall rules, AWS Direct Connect (optional) and other networking components.